Continued research and development are resulting in exciting new treatment options for major dermatological conditions.

 “Only those patients who have medical insurance or visit hospitals where government-subsidized plans cover the costs of therapy have access to these drugs.
 As with other countries, [in Latin America,] unfortunately it is the regulatory environment that hinders patients from [receiving these drugs in a timely manner].”

-Lio noted that as more treatment options become available, it is of paramount importance that the decision-making process regarding treatment and management be shared with the patient.
+Lio added that as more treatment options become available, it is of paramount importance that the decision-making process regarding treatment and management be shared with the patient.
 Lio explained that, ideally, clinicians should lay out the potential therapeutic options and carefully review them with the patient when deciding on a treatment plan.
 Lio said this becomes even more important when dealing with more serious medications because patients must be ready and willing to address any adverse effects that may occur during the treatment period.

 “This is a very exciting time in pediatric dermatology and adult dermatology,” Garcia-Romero said.
 “There are many areas of research in inflammatory disorders and genetic disorders where in the past 10 years, we have seen more advances than in the previous decades.
 We are getting closer to being able to treat many of the conditions that we see on a daily basis, and we can provide a lasting improvement for patients.”